Search & Book Cruise Deals

 Home to Australia’s oldest seaport and one of the largest coal-export harbours in the world, Newcastle is much more than just industry.
 It’s also blessed with some of the friendliest locals in the country, as well as some of the nation’s best surf.

 Located approximately 150 kilometres north of Sydney, Newcastle is the second biggest city in NSW and is the economic and operational hub of the Hunter Valley – a region that encompasses beaches, rivers, mountains, wetlands, and a plethora of vineyards.
+It is a top port of call for any Australia cruise itinerary.

 Cruise ships dock at Dyke Point within the Newcastle Harbour, about 500 metres from the CBD.
 The port lies within walking distance of the city centre, and a range of transport options such as taxis, trains, buses and car rental offices can be found just after leaving the harbour.